What is Selenium? Getting started with Automation Testing

 • Maven, Jenkins & Docker can also be integrated with Selenium to perform continuous Testing.

-By now you must be thinking if Selenium is so perfect that there are no limitations or disadvantages or shortcomings with this approach.
-So here is answer to your confusion.
+By now, you must be thinking if Selenium is so perfect that there are no limitations or disadvantages, or shortcomings with this approach.
+So here is the answer to your confusion.

 Drawbacks with Selenium

-• At present there is no dedicated product support for the users of Selenium.
-They have to rely upon the online user communities to share the issues with it or to find solutions regarding the same.
+• At present, there is no dedicated product support for the users of Selenium.
+They have to rely upon the online user communities to share the issues with them or to find solutions to the same.

-• Selenium is not equipped with the native reporting facility but if that is required necessarily then you can integrate the Selenium with TestNG or JUnit to solve this issue.
+• Selenium is not equipped with a native reporting facility, but if that is required necessarily then you can integrate Selenium with TestNG or JUnit to solve this issue.

-Before we head further, I think we should first know that why the Selenium was required at first place or why Selenium became what Selenium is today.
+Before we head further, I think we should first know why Selenium was required at the first place or why Selenium became what Selenium is today.
 So, join the journey in the following order:

 1. The requirement for Software Testing

-3. Automation testing is better than manual testing?
+1. Is automation testing better than manual testing?

 Requirement for Software Testing

 Software testing is where everything sums up in the end.
-We are living in a world where our lives are totally depending on the machines one way or another and the interesting part is that the overall behavior of these machines is controlled and manipulated by the software that are empowering these machines or tools.
+We are living in a world where our lives are totally dependent on the machines, one way or another, and the interesting part is that the overall behavior of these machines is controlled and manipulated by the software that is empowering these machines or tools.

-This is where Software testing comes into the picture which verifies if the machines are acting exactly as we want them to act and also verifies if machine is working properly each and every time and everywhere as well.
+This is where Software testing comes into the picture, which verifies if the machines are acting exactly as we want them to act and also verifies if the machine is working properly each and every time and everywhere as well.

-No matter what you do as a service provider, your business growth in the end will be controlled by success rate of your software application and web application because the majority of today’s businesses are depending completely on the internet.
+No matter what you do as a service provider, your business growth in the end will be controlled by the success rate of your software application and web application because the majority of today’s businesses depend completely on the internet.

 Let me give you an example.
-The big e-commerce company like Flipkart or be it Myntra, they depend on traffic of users or their customers on their web sites and also the traffic of the same people on their mobile based applications regarding the same purpose.
+The big e-commerce companies like Flipkart or be it Myntra, they depend on the traffic of users or their customers on their web sites and also the traffic of the same people on their mobile based applications regarding the same purpose.

-Selenium was designed as an automation tool to cover the areas that were not possible to cover with the manual testing so the next part of this blog will discuss the limitations of manual testing.
+Selenium was designed as an automation tool to cover the areas that were not possible to cover with manual testing, so the next part of this blog will discuss the limitations of manual testing.

 Manual Testing Limitations

-The manual testing refers to the process of testing the web applications by looking and using the functions and features of a web application as an end-user and then make sure if the application is useful and working as per the requirement.
+Manual testing refers to the process of testing the web applications by looking at and using the functions and features of a web application as an end-user, and then making sure that the application is useful and working as per the requirement.

 In this method, a QA tester conducts all the tests on the software/application by following the pre-defined sets of test cases and also maintains the records of all the success or failure rates of all these transactions.

-The challenges that a QA tester while manually verifying the recorded transactions can cause fatigue, boredom, unnecessary delay in work, mistakes and errors due to manual approach etc.
+The challenges that a QA tester faces while manually verifying the recorded transactions can cause fatigue, boredom, unnecessary delay in work, mistakes, and errors due to the manual approach etc.

 Is Automation Testing better than Manual Testing?